Keylime Interactive

 Experience Studio Project

-In today's rapidly evolving job market, "upskilling"—the process of learning new, relevant skills—is no longer optional.
+In today's rapidly evolving job market, upskilling, or the process of learning new, relevant skills is no longer optional.
 While Artificial Intelligence presents a massive opportunity to personalize and scale learning, its role is often met with a mix of excitement and skepticism.
 Our team partnered with Key Lime Interactive (KLI), a woman & minority-owned UX/CX agency, to research and identify opportunities in this complex space.

 Team